Pablo Sanz (footballer, born 1973): Playing career

 In 2004, he joined Numancia and played one season and played 21 games and scored 1 goal, before leaving in 2005.
 His career ended with Sabadell, as he joined them in 2005 and stayed for one year, but retired at the end of 2006.

 Coaching career

 In 2016, he joined Spain as an assistant of Julen Lopetegui.
 In 2018, he left the team with Lopetegui, and joined him in Real Madrid as an assistant.
 In 2019, he was appointed as the assistant coach of Sevilla.
-And in 2022, he joined Wolverhampton Wanderers as Julen Lopetegui's assistant.
+In 2022, he joined Wolverhampton Wanderers as Lopetegui's assistant.
+Following Lopetegui’s appointment as head coach of WestHam United, Sanz joined the club as assistant head coach in May 2024.